SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Conclusion

 \section{Conclusion}

 In this paper, we propose SAQ-SAM, a post-training quantization framework for the SAM model.
 To address the issue of extreme outliers in mask decoder's QK activations, we introduce a semantically-preserved outlier clipping approach, which can effectively suppress significant outliers without smoothing or isolation.
 Specifically, we determine the optimal clipping boundary by minimizing the attention focus deviation caused by quantization, overcoming the limitations of distribution-based methods.
-Furthermore, we incorporate prompt-image interactions into reconstruction, which learns the correlation between visual features and prompt intent, thereby achieving alignment at both semantic and distributional levels.
+Furthermore, we incorporate image-prompt interactions into reconstruction, which learns the correlation between visual features and prompt intent, thereby achieving alignment at both semantic and distributional levels.
 To improve the interaction efficiency, we also introduce a layer-skipping strategy and a stage-partitioning approach.
 Extensive experiments show that our method significantly outperforms baseline methods, especially in low-bit scenarios.
-In the future, one could extend this approach to accelerate SAM2, which is a promising method for video segmentation acceleration.